Indecent exposure: Couple arrested for sex on ferris wheel - NewsBreak

 Indecent exposure: Couple arrested for sex on ferris wheel

 According to Sandusky police reports, witnesses told police they saw the two 32-year-olds engaging in a sexual act around 7:15 p.m.
-Sunday on the ride.Fiona’s baby brother gets new name at Cincinnati Zoo
+Sunday on the ride.OTHER CRIME NEWS: Mother admits she had daughter take her Xanax to submit daughter’s urine sample as her own

 “We go on, and it was going well until we stopped at the top,” one witness told police.
 “My friend saw the couple in front of us having sexual intercourse and pointed it out to the rest of us.”